gopalchand/i2c_leader_and_followers/README.md

 make
 sudo make install

-Folder i2c_follower_raspberrypi contains the file.
+Folder i2c_follower_raspberrypi contains the follower file.
 A crontab entry is necessary to ensure that the follower software is able to respond to requests afer a reboot.

 ## Known limitations
 Raspberry Pi 3 is required.
 The Raspberry Pi 4 has the BCM2711 chip and is not supported in this code.